rospiess/CrimeBook/README.md

 - Close/reopen case with convictions created/deleted.

-- Basic case creation
+- Case creation
 - Person of interest creation
 - Register new users.

+- Manage NULL values in case and person creation.

+- Edit cases and persons.
+- Link person to case.

+- Prepare preparedStatements in constructor

 To-Do List
 -----------

-- Manage NULL values in case and person creation.
+- Layout and code polishing

 When logged in:
-  - Edit cases and persons.
-  - Link/unlink person from case.
+  - Unlink person from case (in person detail view).